Condition Notes Guide

 When the technician opens the repair, they should be able to see what the front desk already captured about the device's visible state.
 That reduces repeated questions and makes the intake record more useful as the repair moves into the ticket workflow.

 Condition notes also support later approval conversations when the shop needs to explain the current repair state more clearly.
-The customer approval workflow guide is the right related next step once the intake record itself is more consistent.
+The phone repair intake checklist is the right related next step once the shop knows what visible condition details to capture.

 Checklist